dcernst/dcernst.github.io/teaching/mat526f16/index.md

   </div>
 </div>

+## Proposed Topics ##
-The tentative plan is to cover Chapters 1-6 and 11, but we may cover more or less depending on time and interests.
+The tentative plan is to cover Chapters 1-6 and 11 of [Eulerian Numbers](http://www.springer.com/us/book/9781493930906), but we may cover more or less depending on time and interests.
 Here are the proposed topics:

 - Eulerian numbers
   - Binomial coefficients